RRoggia/rroggia.github.io/README.md

     - [Deploy to production](#deploy-to-production)
       - [Automatic Deploy](#automatic-deploy)

-## Structure
+## Writing Content
-I tried my best to differentiate what is content, and what is part of the blog structure.

-### Config

-In the root folder the `gatsby-config.js` configures the structure described below.

-It also adds metadata to the blog like the Google Analytics TAG and my social network tags.

-### Markup Folders
+To write content you need to add a markdown (`.md`) file to one of the folders described below.
 These folders represent the content shown in the blog.

-#### Reading Content Folder
+### Reading Content
-Contains the data used by the `Notes` and the `Bookshelf` pages.
-For files that only contains the `frontmatter` will not have its path generated.
+This is the main data source for the app.
+It contains the data used by the `/notes`, `/bookshelf`, `/book-dependencies` and `/books-timeline` pages.
+The markdown files start with a `frontmatter` in the beggining of the file.
+However, for files that only contains the `frontmatter` and no content it will not have its path generated.
 Therefore, you have to add a `html` to your `.md` and it will generate a path for it during build time.
 Its path is created based on the file name.

 Each file must have a `frontmatter` identification.
 For example: